leology-org/leology-docs/README.md

 ## Future

-- Run minimalistic version of snarkos for efficiency
+- Run minimalistic version of SnarkOS for efficiency
 - Full integration of RPC
 - Integration with Leo